harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/veracode-scanner-reference.md

 ## Required Settings for Veracode scans in STO

-To set up a Veracode scan, add a Security step to your pipeline and add the following settings:
+To set up a Veracode scan, add a Custom Scan step to your pipeline and add the following settings:

 * `product_name` = `veracode`
 * `scan_type` = `repository`
 * `policy_type` — STO supports the following scan policy types for Veracode:
-	+ `orchestratedScan`  — A Security step in the pipeline runs the scan and ingests the results.
+	+ `orchestratedScan`  — A Custom Scan step in the pipeline runs the scan and ingests the results.
 This is the easiest to set up and supports scans with default or predefined settings.
 See [Run an Orchestration Scan in an STO Pipeline](../use-sto/orchestrate-and-ingest/run-an-orchestrated-scan-in-sto.md).
 	+ `ingestionOnly` — Run the scan in a Run step, or outside the pipeline, and then ingest the results.
 This is useful for advanced workflows that address specific security needs.
 See [Ingest scan results into an STO pipeline](../use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline.md).
-	+ `dataLoad` — A Security step downloads and ingests results from an external scanner.
+	+ `dataLoad` — A Custom Scan step downloads and ingests results from an external scanner.
 * `product_config_name` = `default`
 * `repository_project` — The name of the repo that gets scanned as shown in the Veracode UI.
 You use the [Codebase Config object](../../continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase.md) in the Harness pipeline to determine the URL of the repo to scan.
 In most cases, this should match the repo name used in your Git provider.